ethras/flow-maestro/commands/blueprint.md

 `/blueprint` is a shortcut name for this `commands/blueprint.md` playbook.
 Mention the file path when directing humans or agents so they read the Markdown instead of expecting a slash command to execute.
 Running `/blueprint` updates `plan.md` (not `blueprint.md`) inside the change folder; the alias sticks for historical reasons, but the artifact we maintain is `plan.md`.

 `/blueprint` converts `spec.md` into a detailed implementation plan and task list packed with research notes, file paths, pseudo-steps, and code samples.
 The output lives alongside `/ideate` in the change folder and prepares `/work` to execute confidently.
+Expect to spend meaningful time researching here—every question answered now is one less rediscovery during `/work`.

 ## Objectives

-1. Summarize the solution approach, scope boundaries, and key milestones in `plan.md`, backed by concrete research findings.
+1. Summarize the solution approach, scope boundaries, and key milestones in `plan.md`, backed by concrete research findings logged during this phase.
 2. Generate a sequenced checklist in `tasks.md` with sub-bullets for files, pseudo-code, commands, and verification steps.
 3. Identify affected capabilities and create delta spec skeletons under `specs/`.